Pay nothing up front

 Your module materials, tuition, assessment and exams are all included in our module fees.

-- A handful of our modules include a residential school.
-For these, you’ll need to fund the cost of travel to the residential school venue.
-There may also be additional costs for meals and accommodation.
+• A handful of our courses include a residential school.
+For these, there may be an additional cost.
+You’ll also need to fund the cost of your travel.

 How do our fees compare with other universities?

-Open University qualifications are three-quarters the cost of an equivalent qualification offered at a campus-based university.
-That’s a saving of 25%.
+Our qualifications are approximately 80% of the cost of an equivalent qualification offered at a campus-based university.

 Certificate of higher education